New Global Grant Improves Obstetric Surgical Safety in Western Kenya

 “More of our faculty will be able to visit Kenya to provide training, and they’ll return in subsequent years to provide follow-up.
 And we’ll be hiring as many locals as possible to assist the effort,” McEvoy said.

-One thought on “New Global Grant Improves Obstetric Surgical Safety in Western Kenya
+One response to “New Global Grant Improves Obstetric Surgical Safety in Western Kenya”

 Leave a Reply